 Visiting Blyde River Canyon means you are going to see a legendary destination in South Africa.
-It's the third-largest canyon in the world and the second deepest in Africa.
-There is a drop of 800 meters between the upland areas, with their magical views of the Drakensberg mountain range, and the waters of what is known as the Happy River.
+It's the third largest canyon in the world and the second deepest in Africa.
+There is a drop of 800 metres between the upland areas, with their magical views of the Drakensberg mountain range, and the waters of what are known as the Happy River.

 Birdwatching and other activities